AllianceSoftware/django-allianceutils/README.md

 warnings.simplefilter('always', allianceutils.middleware.QueryCountWarning)
 ```

-* To increase the query count limit for a given request, you can increase `request.QUERY_COUNT_WARNING_THRESHOLD`
+* To increase the query count limit for one request, you can call `QueryCountMiddleware.increase_threshold(request, increment)`
+* To set the query count limit for one request you can call `QueryCountMiddleware.ste_threshold(request, threshold)`
-    * Rather than hardcode a new limit, you should increment the existing value
+  * Rather than hardcode a new limit, `increase_threshold()` is generally preferable
-    * If `request.QUERY_COUNT_WARNING_THRESHOLD` is falsy then checks are disabled for this request
+  * This can be useful to disable checks entirely (pass `0` as the new limit)

 ```python
 def my_view(request, *args, **kwargs):